William Sharon: Senator

-Sharon vs. Sharon
+Sharon v.
+Sharon

 Sarah Althea Hill was a 30-year-old mentally unstable woman with a history of violent behavior.
 She carried a small-caliber Colt revolver in her purse and did not hesitate to threaten all who crossed her.
 She attracted the attention of 60-year-old Sharon.
 He was at the time reportedly earning over $100,000 per month.
 He gave her $500 (about $) a month and a room in the San Francisco Grand Hotel, adjoining the Palace Hotel where he lived, and enjoyed her companionship from time to time.
 After just over a year, he tried to end the relationship, but she would not allow it, and kept inviting herself to his office and sent repeated pleas for him to reconsider his decision.
 He finally evicted her from her room by having the carpets ripped up and the door hinges removed, along with a $7,500 (around $) payment.

-Sued for adultery

 When he began a relationship with another woman, she claimed to be his wife and sued him for adultery.
 One of her attorneys was former Chief Justice of the California Supreme Court David S. Terry.
 Sharon countersued, claiming that the marriage contract she produced was fraudulent.

 As was the custom at the time, U.S. Supreme Court Associate Justice Stephen J. Field was assigned to assist the California Circuit Court.
 He was assigned to the Sharon vs. Sharon case.
-Coincidentally, Fields had in 1859 replaced David Terry on the California Supreme Court after Terry killed California United States Senator David Colbreth Broderick in a duel.
-Although he was not charged with a crime, he resigned and left the state.
+Coincidentally, Fields had in 1859 replaced David Terry on the California Supreme Court after Terry killed U.S. Senator David Colbreth Broderick of California in a duel.
+Although he was not charged with a crime, Terry resigned and left the state.

-After William Sharon died on November 13, 1885, his son Frederick and son-in-law carried on the case.
-Hill produced a handwritten will that she said she had found in his desk.
+After William Sharon died on November 13, 1885, his son Frederick and son-in-law Francis Newlands carried on the case.
+Hill produced a handwritten will that she said she had found in his desk, purporting to bequeath Sharon's entire estate to her.
 Many were suspicious of its authenticity.
-It gave her all of Sharon's estate.
 She soon married her attorney Terry.

-Forged marriage contract

-In January 1886, a U.S. Circuit Court Judge and a U.S. District Court Judge sitting as a Circuit Judge rendered a decision that the marriage contract was a forgery.
-The Terrys were jailed when they refused to comply with the Court's order to give the court the marriage contract.
-They returned to the court in March 1888, seeking further relief.
-Oral arguments was heard before Justice Stephen J. Field, sitting as Circuit Court Justice, Circuit Court Judge Lorenzo Sawyer, and District Court Judge George Myron Sabin.
-The Court took the matter under advisement.
-After the court hearing, Judge Sawyer encountered the Terrys on a train between Fresno and San Francisco on August 14, 1888.
-When Terry and his wife saw Sawyer on the train, she personally threatened to kill Sawyer.